If your chickens stopped laying eggs, it’s probably not your fault.

 Not Enough Food – Even If You’re Feeding Enough

 If your chickens have stopped laying, they might not be getting enough food, even though you’re giving enough.

 This can happen with birds low in the pecking order, and if you have a lot of chickens or very bossy hens.

 You can try putting out extra feed stations or separating less-dominant birds from the flock during dinner (or permanently, if they’re getting really picked on).

-Another possible issue is age.
+Another possible issue for chickens not laying is age.
 As anything ages – chickens, people, etc., absorbing the right vitamins and minerals can get difficult.

 If your chickens have stopped laying, then offering a vitamin supplement might be necessary.